LiGM-GH/Call_O-Book/README.md

 # Call_O-Book
 #### _Started as a part of a game about Kolobok_.
-This is the simplest parody of markup languages, the functionality of the program is to process txt files, marked in accordance with the rules:
+This is the simplest parody of markup languages, the program can be used to process txt files, marked in accordance with the rules:
  - Before each of the blocks there are two lines: the first with a "%" sign, the second with the word Var